International

 Economic Overview

 According to the World Bank, Laos is part of the lower tier of the 'middle-income countries' despite the fact that around 18.33% of the population continues to live below the poverty line.
 The level of education is low and the living conditions in rural areas (home to almost 65% of the active population) are precarious.
 Inequalities with the urban zones are widening, also.
-Unemployment in the country was estimated at around 3.6% of the total labour force in 2021 (World Bank, latest data available): although no reliable official figures are available, the ILO estimates that the share of informal employment in the country is among the highest in the world.
-The country’s GDP per capita (PPP) was estimated at USD 9,166 in 2022 by the IMF.
+Unemployment in the country was estimated at around 3.8% of the total labor force in 2023 (World Bank, latest data available): although no reliable official figures are available, the ILO estimates that the share of informal employment in the country is among the highest in the world.
+The country’s GDP per capita (PPP) was estimated at USD 9,387 in 2022 by the World Bank.

 Source: IMF – World Economic Outlook Database , October 2021